A MAGA gala, a far-right rally, and a plea for Jan. 6 justice: Trio of summits tests GOP’s future

 Dan Schneider, executive director of the American Conservative Union, which hosts the conference, said in a text message, “Trump’s appeal to conservatives was a response to the desperation we felt as we witnessed the radicalized leadership of the Democrat party making the country unrecognizable to Americans.”

 As CPAC positioned itself against the left, a challenge from the right was mounted at a hotel across town.
-A dueling conference was staged by Nicholas Fuentes, a 23-year far-right organizer and online provocateur who has promised a “tidal wave of white identity.”
+A dueling conference was staged by Nicholas Fuentes, a 23-year-old far-right organizer and online provocateur who has promised a “tidal wave of white identity.”
 He stormed a CPAC event last year in Dallas, shouting “America first” and “white boy summer.”
 His contention, which has found some purchase among activists, is that CPAC, first held in 1974 with a keynote from Ronald Reagan, is too moderate.

 Fuentes’s alternative, called the America First Political Action Conference, brought together right-wing media personalities and tech entrepreneurs.
 It also welcomed Rep. Marjorie Taylor Greene (R-Ga.), the far-right firebrand whose presence at both Orlando conferences signaled a measure of overlap between the two.
 She later told reporters she attended to “address [Fuentes’s] very large following,” claiming not to know him personally.
 “It was to talk about getting everyone together to save our country.”